-RULE 2.3 - CLERK'S OFFICE-HOURS OF OPERATION FOR PUBLIC SERVICE
+RULE 2.3 CLERK'S OFFICE-HOURS OF OPERATION

-As of the effective date of this rule, the clerk's office hours of operation for public service are from 8 a.m. through 4 p.m. on court days.
-NO FILINGS WILL BE ACCEPTED AFTER 4:00 P.M.
-The hours of operation are determined by the judges and court administration and are subject to change with prior notice to the public in accordance with Government Code section 68106(b).
+As of the effective date of this rule, the clerk's office hours are from 8 a.m. - 4 p.m. on court days.
+NO FILINGS WILL BE ACCEPTED AFTER 4 P.M.
+The clerk's office hours are determined by the judges and court administration and are subject to change with prior notice to the public.

-RULE 2.4 - PRESIDING JUDGE
+RULE 2.4 PRESIDING JUDGE